Buffett's Berkshire swings to rare loss but performs better

 Berkshire's insurance businesses, which had been struggled with losses from hurricanes and other events, posted a US$407 million underwriting profit, compared with a year earlier US$267 million loss.

-Geico was a star performer.
+Buffett said the Geico car insurer had "quite a good-sized turnaround in profitability."
 Pre-tax underwriting gains nearly quadrupled, as it sold more policies despite having raised rates, while the rate of policyholder losses fell.

 "The trends look pretty good," Tony Nicely, Geico's chief executive, told Reuters on Friday.
 "The number of claims are down somewhat.
 Yet the costs keep going up."